SysKitTeam/docs-point/governance-and-automation/sensitivity-review/request-sensitivity-review.md

 ![Sensitivity Review - Request](../../.gitbook/assets/request-sensitivity-review-request.png)

-After that, the dialog confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance screen and, under Sensitivity Review, clicking Requested Reviews**.
+After that, the dialog confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance > Sensitivity Review > Requested Reviews** screen.

 {% hint style="information" %}